 Welcome!

 I am also an artist, gamer, book connoisseur, metalhead, and complete cat person.
-Follow me on twitter @LJHolmes6.
-Though given the way Twitter is going, I’ll be slowly moving over to Mastodon, where you can find me at @JaydeHolmes@mastodon.social.
-For gaming related tweets, you might prefer to follow @Trilobytes3.
+Follow me on Bluesky @jaydeholmes.bsky.social or over at Mastodon @JaydeHolmes@mastodon.social.
 If you like video game randomizers, you may want to watch my twitch stream at trilobytes11

 While you’re here, don’t forget to grab a Book Bingo Challenge Card, and challenge yourself to read more books.